 Scientific research represents the third biggest item of the EU budget.
 This is a crucial domain for stimulating growth in Europe.
-By participating in the EU research framework programmes since 2002, Switzerland boosted its position in the scientific world and increased the international visibility of its cutting-edge research.
+By participating in the EU research framework programmes in different forms since 1987, Switzerland boosted its position in the scientific world and increased the international visibility of its cutting-edge research.

-Switzerland participated successfully in the European programmes through bilateral agreements between 2002 and 2013.
-The awarding of a FET Flagship project to the Federal Institute of Technology Lausanne (the Human Brain Project) is only one example among others that illustrates the integration of Swiss research within these programmes.
-The association of Switzerland provided the opportunity to over 4000 Swiss research groups and companies to participate in projects financed by FP7.
-It also allowed Switzerland to participate in the project management board which shapes all the projects.
-Between 2007 – 2013, Switzerland contributed almost CHF 2 billion.
+Switzerland successfully participated in European programmes through bilateral agreements between 2004 and 2013.
+The association of Switzerland provided the opportunity to over 4'000 Swiss research groups and companies to participate in projects financed by the seventh framework program (FP7), and for over 2’600 projects with Swiss involvement to be funded by Horizon 2020 (FP8) (state: 27 September 2019).
+It also allowed Switzerland to participate in the project management boards which shape all the projects.

-- “Third countries” in the activities of the second and third pillar.
+- 'Third country' in the activities of the second and third pillar.
 For those activities, the required funding is provided by the Swiss government.
-Further details and the procedures are available under www.h2020.ch.
+Further details and the procedures are available at www.h2020.ch.

 Since 1 January 2017, Switzerland is again fully associated to Horizon 2020 until the end of 2020.